dkvaja/OnlyUwU/README.md

 # [OnlyUwU](https://onlyuwu.netlify.app/)

 ## Introduction
 OnlyUwU is a social networking website, where you can find new friends, share thoughts and talk with others.
 Love a post?
 Drop a like!
 This is the successor to SocialUwU.
-I worked harder and did our best to improve it, hope you like it
+I worked harder and did my best to improve it, hope you like it

 ## Technologies Used
 - React